quietbamboo/mapic/client/lib/GPUImage/README.md

 - **GPUImagePolarPixellateFilter**: Applies a pixellation effect on an image or video, based on polar coordinates instead of Cartesian ones
   - *center*: The center about which to apply the pixellation, defaulting to (0.5, 0.5)
   - *pixelSize*: The fractional pixel size, split into width and height components.
 The default is (0.05, 0.05)

+- **GPUImagePolkaDotFilter**: Breaks an image up into colored dots within a regular grid
+  - *fractionalWidthOfAPixel*: How large the dots are, as a fraction of the width and height of the image (0.0 - 1.0, default 0.05)
+  - *dotScaling*: What fraction of each grid space is taken up by a dot, from 0.0 to 1.0 with a default of 0.9.

 - **GPUImageCrosshatchFilter**: This converts an image into a black-and-white crosshatch pattern
   - *crossHatchSpacing*: The fractional width of the image to use as the spacing for the crosshatch.
 The default is 0.03.